StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron < v20.0.0, please follow the CL in `Trace Crbug` to manually integrate HEVC features.
 Pull request of Patches for different version of Electron are welcome.

 ## Change Log

+`2022-10-09` HEVC with alpha (macOS only) support decoding with WebCodec API and preserve it's alpha layer

 `2022-10-08` Add HDR10 Metadata extract logic, support WebCodec >= 10bits